Tsiri/RHEIA/paper/paper.md

 In design optimization studies of HRES, the optimal integration of battery systems and hydrogen-based energy systems in grid-connected applications received limited attention.
-Moreover, the model parameters are often assumed fixed and free from inherent variations, while the rare consideration of uncertainty is limited to linear models and only a handful of uncertain parameters (\SI{<5}), characterized by generic ranges based on assumptions~\cite{rezaei2020economic}.
-Akbari~et~al.\ evaluated a distributed energy system, subject to a general variability of \SI{\pm20}{\percent} for a handful of financial parameters and demand parameters~\cite{Akbari2014}.
+Moreover, the model parameters are often assumed fixed and free from inherent variations, while the rare consideration of uncertainty is limited to linear models and only a handful of uncertain parameters <5, characterized by generic ranges based on assumptions.
+Akbari et al. evaluated a distributed energy system, subject to a general variability of 20% for a handful of financial parameters and demand parameters.
-Parisio~et~al.\ considered the converter efficiencies related to electricity and heat demand to be uncertain between a general range of \SI{\pm10}{\%} on a linear model of an energy hub~\cite{Parisio2012}.
-These linear models are subject to large inherent uncertainty, while the variation of other highly-uncertain parameters (e.g.\ investment cost, lifetime) during real-world design, planning and operation is ignored.
+Parisio~et~al. considered the converter efficiencies related to electricity and heat demand to be uncertain between a general range of 10% on a linear model of an energy hub.
+These linear models are subject to large inherent uncertainty, while the variation of other highly-uncertain parameters (e.g. investment cost, lifetime) during real-world design, planning and operation is ignored.
 Moreover, generic variability ranges assume equal weights for every uncertainty, which leads to biased results.
 Combined, these assumptions bring forward designs that are highly sensitive to real-world uncertainties and result in a drastic mismatch between simulated and actual performances.
-To fill the research gap on design optimization under uncertainty of grid-connected, HRES including hydrogen storage and battery storage, we provide the following main contributions: the significant techno-economic uncertain parameters are characterized by their uncertainty as described in literature; to handle this large stochastic dimension, the advantages of the sparse PCE algorithm developed by Abraham~et~al.\ are exploited for the first time in a surrogate-assisted RDO algorithm~\cite{Abraham2017}; the Cumulative Density Functions (CDF) of the optimized designs are used to compare the respective stochastic performances, which provides new insights into the probability of attaining an affordable levelized cost of electricity when combining battery storage and hydrogen storage with a PV array.\par
+To fill the research gap on design optimization under uncertainty of grid-connected, HRES including hydrogen storage and battery storage, we provide the following main contributions: the significant techno-economic uncertain parameters are characterized by their uncertainty as described in literature; to handle this large stochastic dimension, the advantages of the sparse PCE algorithm developed by Abraham~et~al. are exploited for the first time in a surrogate-assisted RDO algorithm; the Cumulative Density Functions (CDF) of the optimized designs are used to compare the respective stochastic performances, which provides new insights into the probability of attaining an affordable levelized cost of electricity when combining battery storage and hydrogen storage with a PV array.

 Balancing of intermittent energy such as solar energy can be achieved by batteries and hydrogen-based storage.